-These Statement of Accounts cover the Police Fund elements from 10 May 2021 to 31 March 2022, a period of 10 months and 22 days.
+These Statement of Accounts cover the Police Fund elements from 1st April 2022 to 31 March 2023.
 In preparing the Balance Sheet as at 31 March 2022 the following critical judgements were adopted by management:

 - Private finance initiative (PFI) schemes.
 The CA and Group have evaluated its current PFI scheme under the requirements of the Code and concluded that all assets provided under the scheme are recognised on the balance sheet as its assets. - A judgement has been made of the expenditure allocated between the Mayor and the Chief Constable to reflect the financial resources consumed at the request of the Chief Constable.